-For example, the Framingham Study, one of the most well-known and informative of studies on the prevalence of diseases (epidemiology), demonstrated that plasma homocysteine level is a strong predictor of future Alzheimer’s disease.
+For example, the Framingham Study, one of the most well-known and informative studies on the prevalence of diseases (epidemiology), demonstrated that plasma homocysteine level is a strong predictor of future Alzheimer’s disease.
 In fact, for every 5 units increase in homocysteine, the risk of AD was increased by 40%.
 Moreover, plasma homocysteine concentrations > 14 μmol/L nearly doubled the risk of AD.

 The Folate Connection

 Another set of studies has found that these elevations of homocysteine are associated with low levels of folate in the central nervous system.
-As such, early intervention with a certain type of folate supplementation will prevent the age-related increase in homocysteine.
+As such, early intervention with a certain type of folate supplementation will help prevent the age-related increase in homocysteine.

 One quick cautionary note.
 You may be fortunate enough to have a savvy primary care clinician who is familiar with this data.
 He or she may even have been proactive enough to measure folate levels in your blood.
 If so, and your level came back normal, be aware that brain levels of folate do not correlate to serum folate levels.
-In fact in a study by Serot, et al, that people with AD often have normal serum folate levels despite very low CNS (central nervous system) folate levels.
-So if your homocysteine levels are high, even if your serum folate levels are normal, you still need treatment with folate supplementation.
+In fact, a study by Serot, et al, found that people with AD often have normal serum folate levels despite very low CNS (central nervous system) folate levels.
+So, if your homocysteine levels are high, even if your serum folate levels are normal, you still need treatment with folate supplementation.